ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 position allows for richer feature extraction from encrypted data, which might improve traffic analysis.

-Clients can use padding to reduce the effectiveness of traffic analysis.
+Clients and Oblivious Gateway Resources can use padding to reduce the effectiveness of traffic analysis.
 Padding is a capability provided by binary HTTP messages; see {{Section 3.8 of BINARY}}.
-If the encapsulation method described in this document is used to protect a different message type (see {{repurposing}}), that message format might need to include padding support.
+If the encapsulation method described in this document is used to protect a different message type (see
+{{repurposing}}), that message format might need to include padding support.

 ## Server Responsibilities {#server-responsibilities}